 VWAP, also known as Volume Weighted Average Price, shows the overall market volume by adding the Moving Averages trend line on a price chart.
 VWAP is a tool for identifying liquidity points, and, as a volume-weighted indicator, it emphasizes price levels weighted by volume.
 This can be useful for institutions with huge orders.

-When entering huge buy or sell orders, the goal of large institutions and governments is to avoid disrupting the market.
+When entering huge buy or sell orders, large institutions and governments aim to avoid disrupting the market.
 VWAP assists these institutions in determining liquid and illiquid price points for a particular investment in a short period.

 For that reason, many traders and long-term investors use the VWAP indicator to find crucial levels on a price chart and identify reasonable entry and exit levels.